zerotier/ZeroTierOne/doc/ext/ztkube.md

 ## Preliminary tasks

 **Step 1: Go to [my.zerotier.com](https://my.zerotier.com) and generate an API key.
-This key will be used by ZeroTier to automatically authorize new instances of your VMs to join your deployment network during replication.**a
+This key will be used by ZeroTier to automatically authorize new instances of your VMs to join your deployment network during replication.**

 **Step 2: Create a new `private` network.
-Take note of the network ID: `nwid`**
+Take note of the network ID, henceforth: `nwid`**

 **Step 3: Follow the instructions from the [hellonode](ttp://kubernetes.io/docs/hellonode/) tutorial and set up your development system (install Google Cloud SDK).**